quang-do-se/aws-certs/devops/tmp/study.md

   - Metric is kept for a period of 15 months
   - Less granularity overtime

-- CloudWatch Events Rules will match incoming events and route them to the target.
-  - An `event` indicates a change in an environment.
-A `rule` matches incoming events and sends them to `targets` for processing.

 - Cloudwatch Metrics are grouped into `namespaces`.

 ----------